low-earth-orbit/gnss-attitude/README.md

 Using a general SNR mapping function, the system delivers an accuracy of about 5° - 20° (RMS).
 Better performance can be achieved if calibration is performed (under evaluation).

 ## Limitations
-1. Accuracy is subject to the number of signals received and satellite geometry, particularly when the antenna points down, in the woods, outside of GNSS service volume, etc.
+1. Accuracy is subject to satellite visibility and antenna-satellite geometry.

-2. Determines the boresight vector only.
-Rotation around the boresight axis is undetectable.
+2. Rotation around the boresight axis is undetectable.

-3. Does not work with antennas not following the typical gain pattern of a GNSS antenna, such as chip antenna.
+3. Does not work with GNSS antennas not following the ideal gain pattern.

 4. Requires one-time calibration.